makoConstruct/mako_infinite_shuffle/readme.md

     - If the state-space is so large, why do you need to take special steps to guarantee non-collision?
 (We already assume noncollision for 128 bit hash IDs)

     - If you really need an absolute guarantee (rather than a probabilistic guarantee) for whatever metaphysical reasons you have, why not just keep a record of the items you've generated so far and skip the ones that have come up before?
-It's not credible that this list would grow too long to store even in distributed storage.

     - This wouldn't work for continuous spaces and so I don't think it can work for weighted sampling, which is basically all of the kinds of procgen or sampling that you'd want to do.
 We live in an analog world (*or at least we live on a complexity level where we can't make sense of the world without modelling it as analog*)